-ALERT The camera's protection function may have activated because camera temperature is too high.
+7 ALERT The camera's protection function may have activated because camera temperature is too high.
 Turn off the camera and wait until it cools down before trying to use it again.
 Battery is low.
 Battery power is low.
 Cannot correct image!
 Keystone correction of the image cannot be performed for some reason.
 The image will be stored as-is, without correction (page 59).
 Cannot find the file.
-The image you specified with the slideshow "Images" cannot be found.
-Change the "Images" setting (page 9 try again.
+The image you specified with the slideshow "Images" setting cannot be found.
+Change the "Images" setting (page 94) and try again.
 Cannot register any more files.
-You are attempting to save a user BEST SHOT scene in "SCENE" folder when the folder already contains 999 us scenes (page 56).
-Card ERROR There is something wrong with the memory card.
+You are attempting to save a user BEST SHOT scene in the "SCENE" folder when the folder already contains 999 user scenes (page 56).
+Card ERROR 1) There is something wrong with the memory card.
 Turn off the camera, remove the memory card and then reload it into the camera.
-If this message re-appears when you turn the camera back on, format the memory card (page 148).
+If this message re-appears when you turn the camera back on, format the memory card (page 149).
 IMPORTANT! • Formatting a memory card deletes all its files.
 Before formatting, try transferring recoverable files to a computer or some other storage device.
+2) Are you trying to use an Eye-Fi card?
+This camera does not support use of an Eye-Fi card.
 Check connections!
-You are attempting to connect the camera to a printer while the camera's USB settings are not compatible with the USB system of the printer (page 115).
+You are attempting to connect the camera to a printer while the camera's USB settings are not compatible with the USB system of the printer (page 116).
 Files could not be saved because battery is low.
 Battery power is low, so an image file could not be saved.
 Folder cannot be created.
 You are trying to record a file while there are already 9999 files stored in the 999th folder.
-If you want to record more, delete files you no longer need (page 27).
-Images are being transferred.
-Stop transfer and turn off power?
-You are attempting to turn off power while image data being transferred using the Eye-Fi card (page 135).
+If you want to record more delete files you no longer need (page 27).